Tsegay844/MitM-attack-using-ARP-spoofing/README.md

 # 🚀 Man-in-the-Middle (MitM) Attack Practice using Docker

 A simple and lightweight demo showcasing a **Man-in-the-Middle (MitM)** attack via **ARP poisoning** using Docker containers.
-This project is designed for quick setup, requiring only Docker and `docker-compose`.
+This demonstration is designed for quick setup, requiring only Docker and `docker-compose`.
 Everything else is handled by the container configurations.

 🔒 **Purpose:**
 This practical example have been created to demonestrate _Man-in-the-Middle (MitM) attacke using ARP poisoning_ as part of **ICT Risk Assessment** Course examination.